MasaakiYagi/Outlook2Excel/README.md

 ## Overview
 This code is basically for me.
-But if you can use it, it's ok to use it. hehe You can input data to an excel from outlook events.
+But if you can use it, it's ok to use it. hehe You can input data to an excel from outlook events automatically.

 ## Requirement
 Following Python libraries